MakiOmar/Almoukhlif-Odoo-API/README.md

 A comprehensive WordPress plugin that integrates WooCommerce with Odoo ERP system for stock validation, order synchronization, and inventory management.

-**Current Version: 1.248**
+**Current Version: 1.250**

 ## 📋 Changelog

-### Version 1.248 (Latest)
+### Version 1.250 (Latest)
-- ➕ ADDED: Bulk action on Failed Orders screen to mark selected orders as skipped.
+- 🔍 ENHANCED: Activity logs now capture the exact request payload sent to Odoo for success, failure, and cancellation events.
-- 🔧 CHANGED: Orders marked as skipped no longer appear in Failed Odoo Orders views or admin bar counts.
+- ⚙️ CHANGED: Order processing passes request payloads through to custom hooks for deeper debugging.

-### Version 1.247
+### Version 1.249
 - 🔧 CHANGED: Removed all `error_log()` fallbacks so logs never write to the default WordPress debug log.
 - ➕ ADDED: New `odoo_logger_missing_handler` action hook for custom fallback logging when `odoo_log()` and `teamlog()` are unavailable.